 It has a full leather palm for excellent grip and a stretch mesh back for extra ventilation.
 And for easy adjustability and customization of the fit, it’s incorporated with a Velcro design.

 Moreover, its padded leather abrasion-resistant palm ensures comfort, grip, and durability.
-Wrist protection is also considered a major priority with its wrist closure.
+Wrist support protection is also considered a major priority with its wrist support closure.

 This has a rubber strip design that helps you give that excellent grip.
 The soft material that contours your hand shape ensures optimum protection and comfort even with longer weightlifting sessions.